catseye/toolshelf/README.markdown

 Status
 ------

-While `toolshelf` works (try it out!), it is still a work in progress, so usage of it may be somewhat chaotic for now -- you may have to wipe out your `$TOOLSHELF` directory, if a disruptive change is made in how source trees and their metadata are organized.
+While `toolshelf` works (try it out!), it is still a work in progress, so its usage may be somewhat chaotic for now -- you may have to wipe out your `$TOOLSHELF` directory, if a disruptive change is made in how source trees and their metadata are organized.

-`toolshelf` has been used successfully on Ubuntu 11.10 and cygwin.
-It should probably work on Mac OS X; if you have a Mac, please try it and let me know.
+`toolshelf` has been used successfully on Ubuntu 12.04 LTS and cygwin.
+There is no reason it would not also work on *BSD systems.
+It will probably work on Mac OS X; if you have a Mac, please try it and let me know.

 Why `toolshelf`?
 ----------------